Who is Jordan Belfort?

 How did the FBI Get Jordan’s Note?

-According to the final scene in the film, Donnie Azzof betrayed Jordan Belfort.
-The real-life Donnie Azzof is Danny Porush, who was Jordan’s neighbor and friend.
+According to the film’s final scene, Donnie Azzof betrays Jordan Belfort.
+The real-life Donnie Azzof is Danny Porush, Jordan’s neighbor and friend.

 According to the film, Jordan had written a note saying,